 Ironically when I was travelling in central Asia an attack happened near my hometown in Utrecht where a terrorist killed three people in a tram.
 It shows these kind of events can happen anywhere.

-Regarding your safety on the Pamir highway your chances of becoming the victim of crime or terrorism are still extremely low.
+Regarding your safety on a Pamir highway tour, your chances of becoming the victim of crime or terrorism are still extremely low.
 It is your health, and in particular altitude sickness, that is a much bigger concern.

 Sanitary conditions on the Pamir highway are very basic and hygiene standards pretty low.
 Furthermore, health facilities are far in between and only provide very rudimentary health care.
 There are small hospitals in Khorog and Murghab, but for anything serious you might need to go to Dushanbe or Osh.

-Diarrhoea is probably the most common health issue among travellers on the Pamir highway.
+Diarrhoea is probably the most common health issue among travellers on a Pamir highway tour.
 Many people struggle with the food that is quite heavy in fat.
-Bring a water filter with you and a hand sanitizer to minimize the risk.
+Bring a water filter with you and a hand sanitizer to minimize the risk of bacterial diarrhoea.

 Also be aware that at higher altitudes the sun is much stronger and you can get sunburn more easily.
 Bring enough sunscreen with factor 30 or higher.
 Also bring sunglasses and a sunhat for adequate protection.